Frequently Asked Questions

 Contact the Administrative Assistant at 907-428-7207 located within the Division of Administrative Services or email mva.dasadmin@alaska.gov.

-15. Who do I ask if I have questions on completing this form?
+20. Who do I ask if I have questions on completing this workers' compensation form?

-Please call DMVA Division of Administrative Services: Administrative Services Contacts.
+Please call DMVA's Division of Administrative Services: Administrative Services Contacts.

 Once an Employee Report of Occupational Injury or Illness to Employer is filed, all questions regarding the claim must be directed to the Third-Party Claims Administrator — Penser North America, Inc.